ShovelCrow/bg3-inspired-hotbar/README.md

 A Foundry VTT module that reimagines the hotbar interface, drawing inspiration from Baldur's Gate 3's elegant design.
 This module provides a persistent, token-specific interface for managing abilities, spells, and effects with modern UI/UX principles.

+**Please check the Settings menu in FoundryVTT for more options for this module such as Auto-Popluating actions for unlinked tokens or changing your opacity and fade out settings.**

 ![image](https://github.com/user-attachments/assets/373cfafb-377a-46dc-a619-a91e6b6f4e89)

 ## Installation